SERVICES

 Families receive between six and 30 months of rental assistance and support services.
 This program targets students and families who identify as Black, Indigenous, or Persons of Color (BIPOC) and/or as Lesbian, Gay, Bisexual, Transgender, Queer/Questioning, or Intersex (LGBTQI+).

-East Metro Place provides 20 units of transitional housing, located near Century College in White Bear Lake.
+East Metro Place I provides 20 units of transitional housing, located near Century College in White Bear Lake.
 All units receive project-based Section 8 rental assistance to make the housing affordable to families with very low incomes.

 A wide array of supportive services are available to adults and children, including assessment, goal planning, advocacy, basic needs assistance, Dialectical Behavior Therapy, employment services, living skills training (parenting, budgeting, etc.), after-school tutoring and educational support.

 East Metro Place II provides 14 units of permanent supportive housing, added in late 2005 to the White Bear Lake campus.
 Seven units are designated for homeless families with disabilities (typically mental illness and/or chemical dependency), and seven units serve families with histories of long-term homelessness.
-As with the transitional housing program at East Metro Place, all 14 families in permanent housing receive Section 8 rental assistance and supportive services.

-Program Outcomes
+2024 Program Outcomes

 1